 To rent or to buy?

 In general, getting into the sport has been quite a process for us, but every time we hit the slopes, we love it more and more as we become more comfortable on skis and on the mountains.
-We’ve been out each of the three winters that we have lived in Colorado and have decided to write about our experiences, as total newbies, at some of the best ski resorts in the world:
+We’ve been out each of the four winters that we have lived in Colorado and have decided to write about our experiences, as total newbies, at some of the best ski resorts in the world:

 Due to our skill level, we did not have a full-fledged experience of the Breckenridge mountains.
 We stayed on one lift at the base of Peak 8 all day, but we didn’t care.
 We skied until our bodies hurt then ended the day with drinks at the base with our friends!
 It wasn’t the best day of skiing, because we were pretty banged up at the end, but we enjoyed every minute of the ride!